ory/docs/docs/kratos/self-service/strategies/username-email-password.md

 choose passwords similar to their traits.
 To prevent this ORY Kratos ensures there is a sufficient [Levenshtein-Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) (aka "Edit-Distance") between the identifier and the password.
-Also it makes sure that the identifier and password have a small enough longest common substring.
+It also makes sure that the identifier and password have a small enough longest common substring.

 Furthermore the `password` strategy comes with a build-in check against the